alexandre-assad/building-perceptron/watch/perceptron.md

-A perceptron is a type of artificial neuron introduced by Frank Rosenblatt in 1958.
-It is a mathematical model used in machine learning for binary classification tasks.
-It mimics the structure and function of a biological neuron, which consists of dendrites (inputs), a cell body (processing unit), and an axon (output).
+A perceptron is a form of artificial neuron developed by Frank Rosenblatt in 1958.
+It serves as a mathematical model employed in machine learning for tasks involving binary classification.
+The design and operation of a perceptron are inspired by that of a biological neuron, which includes dendrites (the inputs), a cell body (the processing unit), and an axon (the output).

-The biological neuron receives signals through its dendrites, processes them in the cell body, and generates an output signal through the axon.
-Similarly, the perceptron takes weighted inputs, sums them up, applies an activation function, and produces an output.
-However, a perceptron is a simplified abstraction of a biological neuron and lacks the complexity and adaptability of its biological counterpart.
+In a biological neuron, signals are received via the dendrites, processed within the cell body, and an output signal is transmitted through the axon.
+In the same way, the perceptron receives weighted inputs, calculates their sum, applies an activation function, and produces an output.
+Nevertheless, a perceptron is a basic representation of a biological neuron and does not possess the complexity and adaptability found in its natural equivalent.

----
+***

-The perceptron computes the output using the following equation:
+The perceptron calculates the output based on the equation below:

 y = f(sum{i=1}^{n} w_i x_i + b)

-Where:
+In this equation:

-- \( x_i \): Input features (e.g., \( x_1, x_2, ..., x_n \)).
+- ( x_i ): Represents the input features (e.g., ( x_1, x_2, ..., x_n )).
-- \( w_i \): Weights associated with each input \( x_i \).
+- ( w_i ): Denotes the weights corresponding to each input ( x_i ).
-- \( b \): Bias term, allowing the decision boundary to shift.
-- \( sum{i=1}^{n} w_i x_i + b \): Weighted sum of inputs and bias.
+- ( \sum_{i=1}^{n} w_i x_i + b ): The weighted sum of inputs along with the bias.
-- \( f \): Activation function, often a step function that outputs \( 1 \) or \( 0 \) based on the threshold.
+- ( f ): The activation function, typically a step function that produces an output of ( 1 ) or ( 0 ) depending on whether the threshold is met.

-The perceptron is used for binary classification tasks where data can be linearly separated.
+The perceptron is utilized for binary classification problems where the data can be differentiated using a linear boundary.

----
+***

-The perceptron learning rule adjusts weights iteratively to minimize classification errors.
-The update rule is defined as:
+The perceptron learning rule modifies weights in a step-by-step manner to reduce classification errors.
+The formula for updating the weights is expressed as:

-\[
-w_i -> w_i + Dw_i
+[ w_i -> w_i + Delta w_i ]
-\]

-\[
-Dw_i = e(y_true - y_pred) x_i
+[ Delta w_i = e(y_true - y_pred) x_i ]
-\]

-Where:
+In this context:

-- \( e \): Learning rate, controlling the step size for weight updates.
+- ( e ): Learning rate, which dictates the magnitude of each weight adjustment.
-- \( y_true \): True label of the input data.
+- ( y_true ): Actual label associated with the input data.
-- \( y_pred \): Predicted output of the perceptron.
+- ( y_pred ): Output predicted by the perceptron.
-- \( x_i \): Corresponding input feature.
+- ( x_i ): The relevant input feature.

-Weights are updated only when the perceptron makes a misclassification.
+Weights are adjusted only when the perceptron incorrectly classifies an input.

----
+***

-The perceptron typically uses a **step function** as its activation function:
+The perceptron generally employs a step function as its activation mechanism:

 \[
 f(z) =